 Kinfolk Yoga is a neighborhood studio.
-Welcome to our intimate community studio where we offer approachable, intelligent instruction and warmth that reaches well beyond the physical practices.
-Since 2013, we have built a community of highly skilled, experienced teachers committed to their offerings.
+Welcome to our community where we offer approachable, intelligent instruction and warmth that reaches beyond the physical practices.
+Since 2013, we have built a collective of highly skilled and experienced teachers committed to their offerings.
 We embrace small-class culture, deeply invested in shaping the conversation of yoga both inside the studio and in the wider community.
 We have created an inviting studio that is accessible to all with an intimate atmosphere for locals and visitors to unwind.

 We are committed to no specific method, and at this point we value the tradition itself, as well as equity, safety, transparency, sustainability, inclusion and empathy in instruction.
 As a community we are actively working toward being more accessible.
 True beginners, students seeking relief from stress or injury, seasoned teachers wishing to hone your voice or practice in community, seniors wanting to maintain mobility, folks delving deeper into meditation or devotional practices, welcome home.
 Our teachers share a common approach to teaching you: they see you, they hear you, and they encourage you forward without forcing your steps.
 Located in the heart of Grass Valley with Nevada City/Grass Valley's historic architecture.
 Your Community.
 Your Yoga.

 New Summer 2019 Schedule > July through September.
 Click to view printed version.

 Upcoming Workshops + Trainings